DavAug/chi/docs/source/getting_started/quick_overview.rst

 the model approximation.
 Here, the maximum likelihood estimates can analogously differ substantially from the sought after data-generating parameters.

-In chi the uncertainty of parameter estimates can be estimated using Bayesian inference.
+In Chi the uncertainty of parameter estimates can be estimated using Bayesian inference.
 In Bayesian inference Bayes' rule is used to define a distribution of likely parameter values conditional on the measurements, a.k.a. the posterior parameter distribution